highrow623/pseudoregalia-multiplayer/docs/build-instructions.md

 ### Building the Project

-1. Navigate inside the repo and build the project with CMake:
+1. Navigate to `client` and build the project with CMake:

     ```cmd
-    pseudoregalia-multiplayer> cmake -S . -B Output
+    client> cmake -S . -B Output
     ```

     The solution file will be built to `client/Output/client.sln`.
 You can open the solution in Visual Studio to make edits, but you will build with the build tools.